ymhaah/Nike-store/README.md

 ## My process

-I focused on using the Animation that appears with the download of the page on this site and I used this site as an example on a Nike shoe store
+I focused on using the Animation that appears with the open of the page on this site and I used this site as an example on a Nike shoe store

 ### Built with